jcvacaro/ml_notes/nlp.md

 *** Great summary of BERT ***

 Training Setup:
-BERT is optimized with Adam (Kingma and Ba, 2015) using the following parameters: β1 = 0.9, β2 = 0.999, ǫ = 1e-6 and L2 weight decay of 0.01.
+BERT is optimized with Adam (Kingma and Ba, 2015) using the following parameters: Î˛1 = 0.9, Î˛2 = 0.999, ÇŤ = 1e-6 and L2 weight decay of 0.01.
 The learning rate is warmed up over the first 10,000 steps to a peak value of 1e-4, and then linearly decayed.
 BERT trains with a dropout of 0.1 on all layers and attention weights, and a GELU activation function (Hendrycks and Gimpel, 2016).
 BERT models are pretrained for S = 1,000,000 updates, with minibatches containing B = 256 sequences of maximum length T = 512 tokens.

 RoBERTA follows BERT setup except for the peak learning rate and number of warmup steps, which are tuned separately for each setting.
 We additionally found training to be very sensitive to the Adam epsilon term.
-We found setting β2 = 0.98 to improve stability when training with large batch sizes.
+We found setting Î˛2 = 0.98 to improve stability when training with large batch sizes.
 ROBERTA is pretrained with sequences of at most T = 512 tokens.
 We train only with full-length sequences.
 We train with mixed precision floating point arithmetic on DGX-1 machines, each with 8 x 32GB Nvidia V100 GPUs interconnected by Infiniband.